OXID-eSales/vat-tbe-services-documentation/configuration.rst

    |br|
    For more information, see your payment module documentation.
 #.
 If your payment module does not allow you to disable the quick purchase feature, disable the payment module for the electronic items.

-.. todo: #SB: PayPal Plus: a doc: HR ask: who is prod manager -> good question, #SB ask :D. Otherwise interesting, should try if this really still works with the previous PayPal module with store 6.5.x like this.
-And what about checkout via GraphQL then?
-.. todo: #tbd: redo image DE & EN

 .. _oxdakb06: